 In an event of an actual disaster or for testing purposes, Phoenix DRaaS Failover feature aims to recover virtual machines in the AWS account based on the configuration and failover settings specified in the DR plan.

 Types of failover

-Phoenix allows you to configure virtual machines for disaster recovery failover in the two modes, Recovery and Test, respectively.
+Phoenix allows you to configure virtual machines for disaster recovery failover in the two modes, Production and Test, respectively.
 You can configure virtual machines for failover with the settings specific to Failover Recovery and Failover Testing.
 Depending upon the type selected, you can use the corresponding settings to launch the EC2 instance.

-- Failover Recovery: The Failover Recovery option is used to recover protected virtual machines to AWS in the event of an actual disaster.
-Failover Recovery ensures that the virtual environment is failed over successfully with a minimal downtime during the disaster.
+- Failover Recovery: The Production Failover option is used to recover protected virtual machines to AWS in the event of an actual disaster.
+Production Failover ensures that the virtual environment is failed over successfully with minimal downtime during the disaster.

-To configure virtual machines for the Failover Recovery mode, you must preconfigure failover settings for the virtual machines.
-For more information about configuring Failover Recovery settings for virtual machines, see Add failover settings for DR plan.
+To configure virtual machines for the Production Failover mode, you must preconfigure failover settings for the virtual machines.
+For more information about configuring the Production Failover settings for virtual machines, see Add failover settings for DR plan.

 DRaaS failover considerations

 Review the following points before triggering a failover of virtual machines.

-- You can launch an AWS instance for a virtual machine associated with the DR plan, only the following exists for the virtual machine:
+- You can launch an AWS instance for a virtual machine associated with the DR plan, only if the following exists for the virtual machine:

 - To configure virtual machines for failover, ensure that you deploy the Phoenix AWS Proxy with version 4.8.0 or later.

-- For Failover Recovery and Test setups, you should separately configure failover settings.
+- For Production and Test Failover setups, you should separately configure failover settings.
 You can configure failover settings at DR plan-level and individual virtual machine-level.
 Depending upon the type selected for failover, the instance is launched using the corresponding settings.

-- To create a failover request, you must have at least one Phoenix AWS Proxy which is associated with the DR plan and region and registered with Phoenix.
+- To create a failover request, you must have at least one Phoenix AWS proxy, which is deployed in the region of your DR plan and registered with Phoenix.

 - After you initiate failover for virtual machines, you can check the status of the launched EC2 instances on the Jobs page and the Failover Instances tab.